defunkt/jquery-pjax/README.md

 ## Compatibility

 pjax only works with [browsers that support the `history.pushState` API](http://caniuse.com/#search=pushstate).
-However, there is a fallback mode for browsers that don't. `$.fn.pjax` calls will be no-ops and `$.pjax` will hard load the given url.
+However, there is a fallback mode for browsers that don't. `$.fn.pjax` calls will be a no-op and `$.pjax` will hard load the given url.
 This mode targets the browser requirements of the jQuery version being used.

 For debugging purposes, you can intentionally disable pjax even if the browser supports `pushState`.
 Just call `$.pjax.disable()`.
-To see if pjax is actually using `pushState`, check `$.support.pjax`.
+To see if pjax is actually supports `pushState`, check `$.support.pjax`.

 ## Usage